 Medically reviewed by Drugs.com.
 Last updated on Dec 13, 2022.

-Betaine is used to treat a lack of or defect in certain enzymes that causes too much homocysteine in the blood and urine. betaine removes the extra homocysteine from the body.
+Betaine is used to treat a lack of or defect in certain enzymes that causes too much homocysteine in the blood and urine.
+This medicine removes the extra homocysteine from the body.